 Identification of Postsecondary "Participants" - Postsecondary students enrolled in PSAV and ATD programs who achieve "participant" status will be included in the postsecondary performance cohort for the postsecondary core indicator of performance (see Florida's Perkins IV Performance Measures) for 5A1.
-Technical Centers report these students in WDIS and Community colleges report these students in the Community College Database.
-CCTCMIS provides this information to the Division of Career and Adult Education.
+Technical Centers report these students in the Workforce Development Information System (WDIS) database and Community colleges report these students in the Community College Database.
+Community College Technical Center Management Information Systems (CCTCMIS) provides this information to the Division of Career and Adult Education.